 Riders not racing are not to impede riders who are racing by riding the race track.
 In particular, riders not riding are not to approach or cross the finish line.
 In general terms, that means keep off the starting area and well away from riders who are racing.
 Those who transgress are liable to be disqualified.

 Food and Drink

 Food and drink will be available for purchase.
-Save money by pre-ordering a meal deal during online registration.
+Save yourself some time and pre-order a meal deal as part of online registration.